omar-belhaj/ZigZag/README.md

 ## 📊 Business Model

-L’application fonctionne sur un modèle d’abonnement mensuel :
+The application operates on a monthly subscription model :
-- **Pour les crèches et écoles** : Facturation basée sur le nombre d’enfants et d’éducateurs.
+- **For nurseries & schools** : Pricing is based on the number of children and educators.
-- **Avantages pour les établissements** :
+- **Benefits for institutions** :
-  - Gain de temps et d’efficacité pour les éducateurs.
+  - Saves time and enhances efficiency for educators.
-  - Meilleur suivi des enfants en difficulté.
+  - Improves monitoring of children with learning difficulties.

 ## 🛠 Contributions

-Les contributions sont les bienvenues !
-Veuillez ouvrir une *issue* ou soumettre une *pull request* pour toute amélioration ou suggestion.
+Contributions are welcome !
+Please open an *issue* or submit a *pull request* for any improvements or suggestions.

 ## 🌐 Contact

-Pour toute question ou demande de partenariat, contactez-nous :
+For any inquiries or partnership requests, contact us :

 - 📧 Email :
   - gatti.aziz55@gmail.com